romGreen/romGreen/README.md

 ### 💫 **About Me:**

-I'm a creative and results-driven Computer Science graduate with a passion for design and innovation.
+I'm a creative and results-driven Computer Science graduate from Bar-Ilan University.
 My journey in tech has been fueled by curiosity and the desire to create impactful solutions.

 ### 👨‍💻 **Skills:**